 While you were away the work has been piling on your desk.
-It’s easy to get sucked into the next big thing and delay follow up with your participants.
-You’ve heard that expression, “better late than never”…well, that’s not always true.
+It’s easy to get sucked into the next big thing and delay follow-up with your participants.
+You’ve heard the expression, “better late than never”… Well, that’s not always true.
 Delayed follow-up sends a message that your participants are unimportant and low priority compared to other initiatives.
 If you anticipate a lag time in following up due to vacation, a major event, or an urgent grant, let them know before the trip has ended:

 “I’m so glad we were able to share this incredible experience together.
 I want to let you know that I’ll be walking off the plane and right into an urgent proposal, so it will take me a couple weeks before I’m able to reconnect with you about the trip…”

 When we don’t know exactly what we want our participants to do after the trip, we send them something vague and hope they will draw their own conclusions.

 For instance, instead of saying “please consider a gift of $5,000,” we say “we’d love for you to support the mission…”